-A. Exemptions
+A. Exemptions.

-In addition to the exemptions listed in Section 8.05 Applicability, the following exemptions apply:

-- 1. Single family homes

-- 2. Maintenance of existing paved surfaces

-- 3. Resurfacing of existing paved surfaces

-- 4. Project sites creating a disturbance of land of less than one acre in size

-Exempted projects are still strongly encouraged to use Low Impact Development (LID) site planning and design strategies for new development and redevelopment projects.

-B. Site Planning Process

-Low Impact Development (LID) site planning and design strategies must be used to the maximum extent feasible, and the design of treatment and infiltration practices should follow the guidance in Volume 2 of the Massachusetts Stormwater Handbook (See the DEP Stormwater Handbook Volume 2 Chapter 1, for a discussion of non-structural approaches to stormwater management).

-The site planning process shall be documented and shall include the following steps:

-- 1. identify and map critical environmental resources, - 2. delineate potential building envelopes avoiding environmental resource areas and appropriate buffers, - 3. develop methods to minimize impervious surfaces, and to protect and preserve open space.
+- (1) In addition to the exemptions listed in § 8.05, Applicability, the following exemptions apply: - (a) Single\family homes. - (b) Maintenance of existing paved surfaces. - (c) Resurfacing of existing paved surfaces. - (d) Project sites creating a disturbance of land of less than one acre in size. - (2) Exempted projects are still strongly encouraged to use low\impact development (LID) site planning and design strategies for new development and redevelopment projects. - B. Site planning process. - (1) Low\impact development (LID) site planning and design strategies must be used to the maximum extent feasible, and the design of treatment and infiltration practices should follow the guidance in Volume 2 of the Massachusetts Stormwater Handbook.
+(See the DEP Stormwater Handbook Volume 2 Chapter 1, for a discussion of non-structural approaches to stormwater management)...) - (2) The site planning process shall be documented and shall include the following steps: - (a) Identify and map critical environmental resources; - (b) Delineate potential building envelopes avoiding environmental resource areas and appropriate buffers;

-C. Stormwater Credits

-The use of Better Site Design and nonstructural stormwater management measures is encouraged to minimize reliance on structural stormwater management measures.
-The use of one or more site design measures by the applicant may allow for a reduction in the water quality treatment volume required and the stream channel protection volume required.
-The applicant may, if approved by the Stormwater Authority, take credit for the use of stormwater better site design practices to reduce some of the requirements specified in the criteria section of these regulations.
-The site design practices that qualify for these credits and procedures for applying and calculating the credits are identified in Appendix A, which follows at the end of these regulations.

-D. Stormwater Management in New Development and Redevelopment (Post Construction Stormwater Management)